 Contrary to Sarah, teenager Julie leads a promiscuous lifestyle: She likes to party and has several one-night stands with different men.

-Initially annoyed by Julie, Sarah soon becomes more and more fascinated with Julie's carefree attitude to life, which eventually leads to a dangerous game somewhere between reality and Sarah's murder crime fiction…
+Initially annoyed by Julie, Sarah soon becomes more and more fascinated with Julie's carefree attitude to life.
+This eventually leads to a dangerous game somewhere between reality and Sarah's murder crime fiction…

-While the early and final scenes in the film were shot in London, the filming location for the lush swimming pool scenes in France was the small village of Lacoste and the area around Luberon, Vaucluse, which is close to Aix‐en‐Provence and Marseille.
+While the early and final scenes in the film were shot in London, the filming location for the lush swimming pool scenes in France was the small village of Lacoste and the area around Luberon, Vaucluse.
+This, in turn, is close to Aix-en-Provence and Marseille.